Popescu-Rohrlich box implementation in general probabilistic theory of processes: Discussion

-\emph{Discussion.} It is well known that Popescu-Rohrlich non-local boxes do exist as mathematical objects in (artificial) general probabilistic theories.
-In this work we have shown that PR boxes are accommodated within an existing formalism of quantum theory - the general probabilistic theory of quantum processes, thus, PR boxes are not anymore purely conceptual objects appearing in thought experiments and applications.
-Indeed, the above equations for conditional probabilities show explicitly that the introduced channel $\Phi$ is a mathematically faithful realization of Popescu-Rohrlich non-local box.
+It is well known that PR boxes do exist as mathematical objects in artificial general probabilistic theories.
+In this work we have shown that PR boxes are accommodated within an existing formalism of quantum theory - the GPTQP, thus, PR boxes are not anymore purely conceptual objects appearing in thought experiments.
+Indeed, the above equations for conditional probabilities show explicitly that the channel $\Phi$ is a mathematically faithful realization of PR box.

-A question that emerges is related to the interpretation of non-locality.
-In particular, unlike for the case of states, it is not possible to separate parts of the process and distribute them to distant places (in space).
+A question that emerges is related to the interpretation of nonlocality.
+Unlike for the case of quantum states, it is not possible to separate parts of the channel and distribute them to distant places.
 In current physics, we are lacking long-distance interactions and therefore it is essentially forbidden to implement the PR box channel $\Phi$ in a spatially separated manner.
-However, the mathematical formalism of non-local boxes does not really rely on the concept of space.
+However, the mathematical formalism of nonlocal boxes does not rely on the concept of space.
 The concept of locality can be understood purely in terms of subsystems, i.e. in our ability to address subsystems individually.
-Adopting such perspective we do not affect any mathematical statement regarding the non-locality, thus, the existence of such non-locality with respect to subsystems is of foundational relevance and interest.
-On the other side in such case the interpretation of non-local boxes as non-local objects in space is not necessarily applicable and this fact have potential consequences for communication-based applications, where the spatial separation between the participants matters.
+Adopting such perspective we do not affect any mathematical statement regarding the nonlocality, thus, the existence of such nonlocality with respect to subsystems is of foundational relevance and interest.
+On the other side in such case the interpretation of nonlocal boxes as nonlocal objects in space is not necessarily applicable and this fact have potential consequences for communication-based applications, where the spatial separation between the participants is essential.